 Spring cleaning is something that non-nomads are urged to do each spring, and I love the idea of giving everything a good annual clean also.
-However military families engage in PCS cleanings, regardless of season.
-Sometimes the PCS cleanings happen every 10 months, maybe every four years -it all depends on the active duty member’s career track.
+However military families engage in PCS (Permanent Change of Station) cleanings regardless of season.
+Sometimes the PCS cleanings happen every 10 months, maybe every four years -it all depends on the active duty member’s career.

 The big question though: Is it better to deep clean before or after the PCS?
 Neither?

 Today I want to talk about the benefits of these options, and how I maintain control of all of the stuff without getting too overwhelmed.
 This article is part of my PCS Series.